tjallingt/react-youtube/README.md

     );
   }

-  _onPlay() {
+  _onPlay(event) {
     console.log('PLAYING');

+    // access to player in all event handlers via event.target event.target.pauseVideo();
   }
 }

 ```

-## Caveat
+## Controlling the player

- Programmatic control of the player as outlined in the [API docs](https://developers.google.com/youtube/js_api_reference) isn't included.
+You can access & control the player in a way similar to the [official api](https://developers.google.com/youtube/iframe_api_reference#Events):

-If decide to take control of it, be aware that the react-youtube uses `addEventListener` and `removeEventListener` internally.
+> The ~~API~~ *component* will pass an event object as the sole argument to each of ~~those functions~~ *the event handler props*.
+The event object has the following properties:

+> * The event's target identifies the video player that corresponds to the event.
+> * The event's data specifies a value relevant to the event.
+Note that the `onReady` event does not specify a data property.

+**Note:** Whenever a new `url` is passed into the component, the previous player is destroyed and a new one created.
+Meaning, if you're storing the player inside of `state`,
+you'll want to replace it whenever the `onReady` event handler is called.

+**Note:**
-Using these methods outside the component may cause problems.
+`player.addEventListener`, `player.removeEventListener`, and `player.destroy` are used internally, using these outside the component may cause problems.

 # License